 The principal anaerobic gram-negative bacilli involved in mixed anaerobic infections include

 The B. fragilis group is part of the normal bowel flora and includes the anaerobic pathogens most frequently isolated from intra-abdominal and pelvic infections.
-Organisms in the Prevotella group and Fusobacterium sp are part of the normal oral and large-bowel flora.
+Organisms in the Prevotella group and Fusobacterium species are part of the normal oral, vaginal, and large-bowel flora.

 Mixed anaerobic infections can usually be characterized as follows: